rhammell/mnist-draw/README.md

 The defined CNN can be trained against the MNIST dataset by running the `train.py` script.
 This script will automaticallly load the MNIST dataset from the TFLearn library to use as input, and the trained model's parameter files are saved into the `models` directory.
 Pre-trained model files are made available in this directory already.

 The `mnist.py` script implements this trained model against the user's hand-drawn input.
+When the 'Predict' button is clicked, the contents of the drawing canvas are posted to this script as data url, and a JSON object containing the model's predictions is returned.